 By adopting the correct digital habits, everyone can reduce their digital footprint.
 Revoking access to third parties and services like tracking location, access to contacts, data, and so on can help a lot in preventing any issues with personal data.

 Big data isn’t the problem – it’s poor control and misuse that create issues.
 Sadly, this is a complex system, and companies often can’t see the liabilities.
 That’s why users also need to have the proper practices to enjoy personalization while securing their privacy.

 Patricia holds degrees in; Advertising and Applied Communications, Tourism Management and a Master’s Degree in Economics for Development.

-She has over ten years of experience in ON and OFF Marketing in big corporations, focusing on the latest years in the startup sector.
+She has over fifteen years of experience in ON and OFF Marketing in big corporations, focusing on the latest years in the startup sector.